 I think it'll be a big help.

-* Not all the answers that you'll get here will be, either.
+Not all the answers that you'll get here will be, either.
 For that matter I've seen some howlers in the magazines as well.

 Ooh, now I have a warm smug feeling.
 This righteous indignation is fun!